 When the West Yorkshire History Centre moved into its purpose built facility in Wakefield, the challenge was on to set up all the labs, archives and public spaces so they could showcase their operation like never before.
+They were looking for a practical illuminated glass wall which would allow them to restore large documents, maps and posters in full view of the public.

 Their main purpose is to catalogue, restore and preserve articles of historic relevance to the West Yorkshire area.
 They are open to the public and their new facility has a large public space which runs right through the heart of the building.
 This allows the anyone to see ongoing work happening behind large glass windows.